 However, Europe's current focus on small-time operations means that we risk losing the ability to independently send European astronauts into space, which is contrary to Europe's current objective of reaching "strategic autonomy" in space.

-This is where SCHRAMA SPACE comes in: Because no other European company or agency has stepped forward to accept the challenge of privately developed manned spaceflight, SCHRAMA SPACE has started developing orbital launch concepts intented to allow Europe to lift heavy cargo payloads as well as crewed flights into high orbit.
+This is where SCHRAMA SPACE comes in: We believe that international competition is not just good, but absolutely necessary to bring humanity to the Moon and Mars as quickly as possible.
+So, because no other European company or agency has stepped forward to accept the challenge of privately developed manned spaceflight, SCHRAMA SPACE has started developing orbital launch concepts intented to allow Europe to lift heavy cargo payloads as well as crewed flights into high orbit.

-Not only do we intend to capitalize by filling the current void in the European heavy-lift space market, but more than that are we working to put European feet on the surface of the Moon and Mars.
+Not only do we intend to capitalize by filling the current void in the European heavy-lift space market, but, more than that, we aim to put European feet on the surface of the Moon and Mars.